CommunityHoneyNetwork/chn-docs/docs/dionaea.md

 * IP_ADDRESS: IP address of the host running the honeypot container
 * CHN_SERVER: (string) The hostname or IP address of the CHN Server to register honeypot.
 * DEPLOY_KEY: (string; REQUIRED) The deploy key provided by the feeds server administration for registration during the first startup.
 This key is **required** for registration.
+* DIONAEA_JSON: (string) The path to write out the Dionaea registration information.
 * LISTEN_ADDRESSES: (string) The IP address of the Dionaea network listener
 * LISTEN_INTERFACES: (string) The hardware interfaces to listen on for Dionaea network connectivity
 * SERVICES: (array of strings) The network services to enable for the Dionaea honeypot.